Updated November 30, 2015

-The Department of Bioengineering in the College of Engineering and School of Medicine at the University of Washington (UW) invites applications for two full-time tenure-track or tenured positions (9-month service period) at the level of assistant professor with an expected start date July 1, 2016.
+The Department of Bioengineering in the College of Engineering and School of Medicine at the University of Washington (UW) invites applications for a full-time tenure-track position at the level of assistant professor with an expected start date July 1, 2016.

 Applications are sought from candidates in all areas of bioengineering.
-We especially encourage applicants with expertise in tissue engineering (including stem cell research), immunoengineering and neural engineering.
-Consideration will also be made to candidates doing work in areas that bind and support the above fields such as synthetic and systems biology, computational, biomaterials research, protein engineering, and imaging.
-While these priority areas are identified, strong candidates in the other biomedical engineering disciplines will be welcomed.
+We especially encourage applicants with expertise in immunoengineering, synthetic biology, molecular engineering, and other emerging areas.
 The minimum qualifications are PhD or MD degrees (or foreign equivalent terminal degree) at the time of hire and evidence of excellence, originality and productivity in research and the potential for excellent teaching.
-The successful candidate will be expected to develop an internationally recognized research program, to participate in the teaching and service missions of the department, to contribute toward expanding the diversity in STEM education and to follow UW’s strong tradition of collaboration across disciplinary boundaries.
+The successful candidate will be expected to develop an internationally recognized research program, to participate in the teaching and service missions of the department, to contribute toward expanding the diversity in STEM education and to follow UW’s strong tradition of collaboration and translation across disciplinary boundaries.
 University of Washington faculty engage in teaching, research and service in a diverse and inclusive environment.

-The department includes 47 teaching and research faculty members, 172 graduate students, 188 undergraduates and 46 post-doctoral fellows.
+The department includes 50 teaching and research faculty members, 139 graduate students, 203 undergraduates and 46 post-doctoral fellows.
 Our educational programs are consistently ranked in the top ten by US News and World Report and our esteemed faculty includes five members of the National Academy of Engineering, among other honors.
 Our department has built strong collaborative links with UW Medicine, ranked among the top hospitals in the nation in US News and World Report.
-Many of our faculty collaborate and/or are affiliated with UW Molecular Engineering and Sciences Institute and the Institute for Stem Cell and Regenerative Medicine, in addition to prestigious local research institutions such as the Fred Hutchinson Cancer Research Center, Seattle Children’s Research Institute, the Institute for Systems Biology, the Allen Institute for Brain Science, the Program for Appropriate Technologies for Health (PATH), and the Seattle Biomedical Research Institute (SBRI), as well as with a vibrant community of local biotechnology companies.
+Many of our faculty collaborate and/or are affiliated with UW Molecular Engineering and Sciences Institute and the Institute for Stem Cell and Regenerative Medicine, in addition to prestigious local research institutions such as the Fred Hutchinson Cancer Research Center, Seattle Children’s Research Institute, the Institute for Systems Biology, the Allen Institute for Brain Science, the Program for Appropriate Technologies for Health (PATH), and the Center for Infectious Disease Research (CIDR), as well as with a vibrant community of local biotechnology companies.
 For more information about the department, please visit our web site at http://depts.washington.edu/bioe/.